apache/fury-site/docs/guide/dart/troubleshooting.md

 Fory does not know how to serialize or deserialize this type.
 Fix it by:

-1. Running code generation if you haven't: `dart run build_runner build --delete-conflicting-outputs`
+1. Running code generation if you haven't: `dart run build_runner build`
 2. Calling the generated `register` function (or `registerSerializer`) for the type **before** calling `serialize` or `deserialize`.
 3. Registering **all** types that appear in a message, not just the root type.
 For example, if `Order` contains an `Address`, register both.